RonB/angular-oboe/README.md

 You can pass three functions:

 1. The first function is called after the Oboe stream finishes.
 In some cases however, if the stream has multiple JSON objects, you use the 'done' callback.
-The promise will only be resolved resolved once.
+The promise will only be resolved once.
 2. The second function is called when an error occurs,
 3. The third function is called when a JSON object meeting the pattern is received.
 Use this function to add the received object to your scope.